 Under our exclusive license and distribution agreement with Orphan Europe related to the development of GRASPA for the treatment of AML, we reinvoice, with no margin, some of the clinical costs that we incur from external providers.
-In application of IAS 18 Revenue, we consider that, within the context of our agreement with Orphan Europe, we act as agent regarding these re-invoiced external costs, as:
+In application of IAS 18, Revenue, we consider that, within the context of our agreement with Orphan Europe, we act as agent regarding these re-invoiced external costs, as:

-- We do not have primary responsibility for provision of the goods or service, and the majority of services are provided by third parties.
+- n We do not have primary responsibility for provision of the goods or services, and the majority of services are provided by third parties.
 Costs of CROs are the most significant external costs, and such costs are directly invoiced to Orphan Europe.
-We are directly invoiced only for secondary services. - We bear no inventory risk. - n We have no capacity to determine prices, all of the external costs are re-invoiced for the exact amount of the initial invoice, with no margin, and we are not affected by any price changes applied by the suppliers. - n We bear a credit risk that we do not consider to be significant.
+We are directly invoiced only for secondary services. - n We bear no inventory risk. - n We have no capacity to determine prices, all of the external costs are re-invoiced for the exact amount of the initial invoice, with no margin, and we are not affected by any price changes applied by the suppliers. - n We bear a credit risk that we do not consider to be significant.

 Consequently, the re-invoicing of these external costs to Orphan Europe is presented as a decrease in corresponding research and development expenses incurred by us.
-For the years ended December 31, 2013 and 2014, the amount of external costs re-invoiced within the context of our agreement with Orphan Europe totaled €299,000 and €562,000, respectively.
+For the years ended December 31, 2014 and 2015, the amount of external costs re-invoiced within the context of our agreement with Orphan Europe totaled 0.6 million and 0.3 million, respectively.